Ghanavati7915/Cap-Module/README.md

 - withAccessToken
   - `TRUE` :  if leave fill This Parameter, Set `True` by Default and Add AccessToken ( if User Logged in ) in the `Header` of Request .
   - `FALSE` :  if set `False` call API without Credentials .

+**Trick** : Methods related to 403 and 401 error management, which announce the RefreshToken process and the user's lack of access to the desired method or page, have also been added.
+If a 403 error is given, the user will be directed to the error page, and if the user encounters a 401 error, a request to update the token will be given first, and if the error is still encountered, the user will be logged out.

 -------------------------------